Towards Browser Controls to Protect Cookies from Malicious Extensions: Introduction

 We propose two new cookie attributes to protect cookies from malicious extensions: \texttt{BrowserOnly} and \texttt{Monitored}.
-Unlike previous controls, we assume extensions are untrusted and potentially malicious.
-The \texttt{BrowserOnly} attribute prevents extensions from accessing cookies outright.
-However, some cookies must remain accessible for websites and extensions to function properly.
-Thus the \texttt{Monitored} attribute allows extensions to access cookies, ties cookies to a single browser instance, and maintains a \texttt{changelog} for each cookie.
-This \texttt{changelog} and other server-defined data are authenticated and sent to the server alongside each cookie.
-While \texttt{Monitored} does not prevent cookie theft, it enables server-side detection of stolen and illegally modified cookies. \textit{Note that these features \textbf{do not imply privacy loss} (see Section~\ref{sec:privacy}).}
+Unlike previous controls, we consider untrusted and potentially malicious extensions (e.g., as in recent attacks of~\cite{Lakshmanan_2025,Tal_2023,Toulas_2024}).
+The \texttt{BrowserOnly} attribute prevents extensions from accessing cookies.
+While effective, blocking access to certain cookies would break some extension and website functionality.
+For these cases, the \texttt{Monitored} attribute allows extensions access to cookies but ties the cookies to a single browser instance and maintains a \texttt{changelog} for each cookie.
+When sending a \texttt{Monitored} cookie to a server, the \texttt{changelog} and other server-defined data is authenticated and sent alongside the cookie.
+As such, \texttt{Monitored} does not prevent direct cookie theft.
+Instead, it enables server-side detection of stolen and illegally modified cookies, preventing their subsequent use.
+Importantly, as discussed in Section~\ref{sec:privacy}, the proposed features \textit{do not imply privacy loss}.

-The \texttt{Monitored} attribute uses symmetric keys to link cookies to a single browser and authenticate their \texttt{changelog}-s.
+The \texttt{Monitored} attribute uses symmetric keys to link cookies to a single browser and authenticate their \texttt{chagelog}-s.
 Specifically, the browser generates a unique key for each site it visits and attaches the key to all outbound HTTPS requests to its respective site.
-The server then uses the received key to identify the browser by saving the key in the cookie as part of the \texttt{Monitored} attribute.
-When the server receives the authenticated attribute in later requests, it can verify it using the saved key.
-This verification ensures that the cookie came from the correct browser and its \texttt{changelog} has not been tampered with.
-While these keys allow individual sites to identify the user's browser, they cannot be used to track the user across different sites as the browser uses a unique key for each site.
+The server then embeds this key as part of a cookie's \texttt{Monitored} attribute to identify the browser and verify the authenticated attribute in future requests.
+This verification ensures the cookie came from the correct browser and its \texttt{changelog} has not been tampered with.
+While these keys allow individual sites to identify the user's browser, they cannot be used for cross-site tracking as the browser uses a unique key for each site visited.

-Support for the \texttt{BrowserOnly} and \texttt{Monitored} attributes is obtained by modifying the browser architecture to revoke an extension's ability to access/modify these attributes before their usage by the underlying browser core.
+Enforcement of the \texttt{BrowserOnly} and \texttt{Monitored} attributes is obtained by modifying the browser architecture to revoke extensions' ability to access/modify these attributes before the underlying browser core.
 As a proof of concept, we implement these features as an open-source modified version of the Chromium browser~\cite{chromium} and evaluate our prototype concerning storage and run-time impacts.
-In summary, our intended contributions are as follows:
+In summary, our intended contributions are: